 - Surfshark: A newer service that has made a name for itself by offering unlimited simultaneous connections and low pricing.

-For example, if a company wanted to send sensitive data from their headquarters in Germany to their office in the U.S., they would use a VPN to make sure the data couldn’t easily be stolen in transit.
+For example, if a company wanted to send sensitive data from their offices in China to their headquarters in the U.S., they would use a good VPN to hide the data in China and make sure the data couldn’t easily be stolen in transit.

 However, the technology has been modified for individual use now.
 The application goes beyond just encryption of data – although that’s important!

 Using a VPN to Beat Restrictions (Examples)

 By connecting your computer or mobile VPN to a server in another country, you can access the internet as if you were located in that other country.
 It’s an easy way to bypass these blocks and avoid the geo-restriction of content.

 Let’s walk through a real-world example here.